By Rick Schindler / Updated Feb. 2 2021 / TODAY Illustration

 A Major milestone

-Major, a German shepherd whom the Bidens adopted from the Delaware Humane Association in 2018, is the first shelter dog to reside at the White House.
+Major, a German shepherd whom the Bidens adopted from the Delaware Humane Association in 2018,was the first shelter dog to reside at the White House.
 Biden hasn't spoken publicly about his name, but it may honor his late son Beau Biden, who was a major in the Delaware National Guard.

 Bo and Sunny, Obama's pals